justicebangura/Stock-Portfolio-Risk-Analysis/README.md

 # Module-4-challenge

 ## Hi, please find assignment titled 'whale_analysis.ipynb in starter code file
-## I also attached a folder Gfstocks in the resources folder and there you will find Amazon,Meta, and Teesla stock data
+## I also attached a folder Gfstocks in the resources folder and there you will find Amazon, Meta, and Tesla stock data

 ###Thank you